OracleChain/EOS-BP-SecurityProposal/README.md

 # EOS-BP-SecurityProposal
-A EOS-BP security proposal,which is conducted by Qihu360 and OracleChain.(more practical version for all bps details are on the way...)
+A EOS-BP security proposal,which is conducted by Qihu360 and OracleChain.(A more practical version for all bps would be detailed soon...)

 # Menu/目录
 + [Background  背景介绍](#1)